-5.1.2.7 Read Configuration Register 5 (RDCR5, 5Eh)
+5.1.2.7 Read configuration register 5 (RDCR5, 5Eh)

-The RDCR5 command allows the bus master to verify the contents of the Configuration Register 5 (CR5).
+The RDCR5 command allows the bus master to verify the contents of the configuration register 5 (CR5).
 Reading CR5 provides information about the register read latency cycles (RLC0, RLC1) setting.
-Following the RDCR5 opcode, the CY15B201QSN will return one byte content of CR5.
+Following the RDCR5 opcode, the CY15X102QSN will return one byte content of CR5.

-Note: The dummy cycles shown are a configuration option through register latency code bits (RLC0, RLC1) in CR5.
+- The RDCR5 returns the volatile content of CR5. - The dummy cycles shown are a configuration option through register latency code bits (RLC0, RLC1) in CR5.

-Read CR5 (RDCR5) in SPI mode
+Figure 30 Read CR5 (RDCR5) in SPI mode